wyuenho/emacs-corfu-pixel-perfect/README.md

 are you sure you need an auto-completion UI?
 If your answer is yes to both questions, then read on.

-On a MacBook Pro M1 Pro from 2021, a benchmark is conducted using my usual Emacs configuration which consists of 177 installed packages with over 2 dozens functions in my `post-command-hook`.
+On a MacBook Pro M1 Pro from 2021, a benchmark is conducted using on Emacs 29 compiled with `--with-native-compilation=aot` turned on and my daily configuration which consists of 177 installed packages with over 2 dozens functions in my `post-command-hook`.
 Using all default settings for `corfu` and `corfu-pixel-perfect` except a rather extreme `corfu-count` of 100,